 - Do you know where your keys are so you’re not frantically searching for them in the morning?

 - Make/prep all tomorrow’s lunches and keep them in the fridge or freezer to take out first thing in the morning

 - Wipe down all the surfaces and do a quick whip round the house putting things back into their correct places

-- Wash the dishes from dinner or load and switch on the dishwasher to run overnight
+- Wash the dishes from dinner or load and switch on the dishwasher to finish before bedtime

 - Give the house a quick hoover for when you come down in the morning.
 If the floor looks clean it makes everything else look cleaner!

 - Fold and put away any laundry that you’ve washed that day

 - Get the coffee machine on standby so it’s ready for the morning when you most need it!

 - Put out the breakfast cereals and bowls on the table to save time in the morning

 - Check through school bags for any letters/permission slips.
 Fill them out and put them safely back in the bags